 It is with the view of making a clear distinction between the two that this article is undertaken: to allow would-be higher education seekers to clearly differentiate between the two.
 In the end, they should be able to determine which choice is best for their situation or needs.

-Choosing which school to attend after high school is often one of the first big decisions a student can make.
+Choosing which school to attend after high school is often one of the first big decisions a student can make, along with picking a program upon distinguishing degrees from majors.
 Due to higher education having a big influence on their career path, attending postsecondary education can often become overwhelming that most students do not even complete their chosen programs.
 Data published in 2018 from the National Center for Education Statistics (NCES.
 2018) shows that in the period 1996 to 2010, less than half of all students who enter college do not graduate.
 In fact, the number of students who are able to graduate is much lower nowadays compared to those during the 1970s (Bound et al., 2010).
 It is even worse for those in poverty, where only about 1 in 10 complete their postsecondary education (St-Esprit, 2019).